-- our ability to successfully negotiate a new credit arrangement with our bank; - our ability to control costs; - market acceptance of our products and the overall level of sales of our products; - our ability to generate net income; - increased research and development funding; - increased sales and marketing expenses; - technological advancements and our competitors' response to our products; - · capital improvements to new and existing facilities; - potential acquisitions of businesses and product lines; - our relationships with customers and suppliers; and - · general economic conditions, including the effects of the current economic slowdown and international conflicts.
+- market acceptance of our products and product enhancements, and the overall level of sales of our products; - our ability to control costs; - the supply of key components for our products; - our ability to generate net income; - increased research and development expenses; - increased sales and marketing expenses; - technological advancements and our competitors' response to our products; - capital improvements to new and existing facilities and enhancements to our infrastructure and systems;

+- potential acquisitions of businesses and product lines; - our relationships with customers and suppliers; - government budgets, political agendas and other funding issues; - our ability to successfully negotiate credit arrangements with our bank; and - general economic conditions, including the effects of the current economic slowdown and international conflicts.

 If our capital requirements are materially different from those currently planned, we may need additional capital sooner than anticipated.
 If additional funds are raised through the issuance of equity or convertible debt securities, the percentage ownership of our stockholders will be reduced and such securities may have rights, preferences and privileges senior to our common stock.
-Additional financing may not be available on favorable terms or at all.
+Additional financing may not be available on favorable terms, on a timely basis, or at all.
 If adequate funds are not available or are not available on acceptable terms, we may be unable to continue our operations as planned, develop or enhance our products, expand our sales and marketing programs, take advantage of future opportunities or respond to competitive pressures.

 If Our Internal Controls Over Financial Reporting Do Not Comply With The Requirements Of The Sarbanes-Oxley Act, Our Business And Stock Price Could Be Adversely Affected.
-Along with our independent registered public accounting firm we will be evaluating the effectiveness of our internal controls over financial reporting to comply with Section 404 of the Sarbanes-Oxley Act of 2002.
-Section 404 currently requires us to evaluate the effectiveness of our internal controls over financial reporting at the end of each fiscal year beginning in our next fiscal year ending March 31, 2007 at the earliest, and to include a management report assessing the effectiveness of our internal controls over financial reporting in all annual reports beginning with our Annual Report on Form 10-K for the fiscal year ending March 31, 2007 at the earliest.
+Along with our independent registered public accounting firm, we will be evaluating the effectiveness of our internal controls over financial reporting to comply with Section 404 of the Sarbanes-Oxley Act of 2002.
+Section 404 currently requires us to evaluate the effectiveness of our internal controls over financial reporting at the end of each fiscal year beginning in our next fiscal year ending March 31, 2007 at the earliest, and to include a management report assessing the effectiveness of our internal controls over financial reports beginning with our Annual Report on Form 10-K for the fiscal year ending March 31, 2007 at the earliest.
 Section 404 also requires our independent accountant to attest to, and report on, management's assessment of our internal controls over financial reporting.
+We may not be able to complete our Section 404 compliance on a timely basis and even if we timely complete our compliance requirements, our independent auditors may still conclude that our internal controls over financial reporting are not effective.